ULB-Darmstadt/shacl-form/README.md

 `<shacl-form>` is both an editor and a viewer.
 Set `data-view` and bind a shapes graph and a data graph to render a read-only view.
 See the [demo](https://ulb-darmstadt.github.io/shacl-form/#viewer-mode).

-### Providing additional data to the shapes graph
+### Additional RDF for the shapes graph

-Besides `data-shapes` and `data-shapes-url`, there are three ways to add RDF data to the shapes graph:
+Besides `data-shapes` and `data-shapes-url`, `shacl-form` can enrich the shapes graph in three ways:

+1. `owl:imports`

-1. While parsing the shapes graph, any `owl:imports` predicate with a valid HTTP URL is fetched.
-The response is parsed (using one of the [supported](#formats) MIME types) and added to a named graph.
-This graph is scoped to the node where the `owl:import` is defined and its sub nodes.
+   While parsing the shapes graph, any `owl:imports` predicate with a valid HTTP URL is fetched, parsed, and added as a named graph.
+That graph is scoped to the node where the `owl:imports` statement appears and its child nodes.

    The [example shapes graph](https://ulb-darmstadt.github.io/shacl-form/#example) contains the following triples: